The psychedelic crisis: bad trip

 There may be a sense of helplessness for the sitter during this phase but as the tripper will be totally oblivious to the external world all you can really do is stop them harming themselves and try to keep them comfortable.
 There may be times when they come out of it a bit and try to communicate saying things like "how do I get out of it?"- tell them to relax their body and think about nice things.
 They will not be able to stand or sit up, so put some cushions under them.
 The looping stage could last for hours.

 is described by many and seem to be more common than physical looping.
 The following is a condensed trip report which featured mental looping.
+The trip report is also worth reading for the reason that it pretty well describes how unpredictable, weird, confusing and difficult to manage a bad trip can be.

 Talking Someone Down from a Thought Loop